PROSTATE SURGERY

 Reduced risk of complications:

-enhanced precision and stability reduce the chance of bleeding, infection, and other surgical complications.
+Enhanced precision and stability with the da Vinci SP platform reduce the chance of bleeding, infection, and other surgical complications.

 Faster recovery